junxit/us-congress-bills-112/bill.md

 >   - **(4)** describe the agenda of the Commission for the next 2-year period for addressing the challenges and opportunities in the communications marketplace that were identified through the assessments under paragraphs (1) through (3); and
 >   - **(5)** describe the actions that the Commission has taken in pursuit of the agenda described pursuant to paragraph (4) in the previous report submitted under this section.
 > - **(c)** *Special requirements*
->   - **(1)** *Assessing competition* In assessing the state of competition under subsection (b)(1), the Commission shall consider the effect of intermodal competition, facilities-based competition, and competition from new and emergent communications services, including the provision of content and communications using the Internet.
+>   - **(1)** *Assessing competition* In assessing the state of competition under subsection (b)(1), the Commission shall consider all forms of competition, including the effect of intermodal competition, facilities-based competition, and competition from new and emergent communications services, including the provision of content and communications using the Internet.
 >   - **(2)** *Assessing deployment* In assessing the state of deployment under subsection (b)(2), the Commission shall compile a list of geographical areas that are not served by any provider of advanced telecommunications capability.
 >   - **(3)** *International comparisons and demographic information* The Commission may use readily available data to draw appropriate comparisons between the United States communications marketplace and the international communications marketplace and to correlate its assessments with demographic information.
+>   - **(4)** *Considering small businesses* In assessing the state of competition under subsection (b)(1) and regulatory barriers under subsection (b)(3), the Commission shall consider market entry barriers for entrepreneurs and other small businesses in the communications marketplace in accordance with the national policy under section 257(b).

 ## § 3.
 Consolidation of redundant reports; conforming amendments